rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 Also note that it may be necessary to press the carrage return on the initial console display to acquire the ip message, this is also caused by the extended delays as the system is busy syncing the mdraid in the background.
 This issue mainly affects slow hardware and / or large boot devices.
+See our :ref:`mdraid_verify` section for how to read the mdraid's status.

 Upon successful first boot, go through the usual process of pointing a browser at the indicated ip (in the Rockstor console) and completing the configuration